When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is It Safe To Take a Hot Bath While Pregnant?

-It is safe for you to take a bath when you’re pregnant, but you have to make sure the water is at a safe temperature.
-We cannot stress enough that you must avoid hot baths at all costs.
+It is safe for you to take a bath when you’re pregnant, but you have to monitor the water temperature.
+We cannot stress this enough: you must avoid hot baths at all costs.
+Warm is good; hot is dangerous.

-The American College of Obstetricians and Gynecologists states that bathwater should never be hot enough to raise your body temperature above 102.2 degrees Fahrenheit.
+The American College of Obstetricians and Gynecologists states that bathwater should never raise your body temperature above 102.2 degrees Fahrenheit.
 Other specialist societies recommend an even lower threshold of 101 degrees (1).

-A temperature that high, particularly during the first trimester, can cause numerous complications to occur that will negatively affect you and your unborn baby (2).
+Temperatures that high, particularly during the first trimester, can cause complications that negatively affect you and your unborn baby (2).

-If your temperature is above that threshold for more than 10 minutes, the following complications can occur:
+If your temperature stays above that threshold for more than 10 minutes, the following complications can occur:

 • Dehydration.

 A drop in blood pressure can deprive your baby of essential nutrients and oxygen.
-If the drop in blood pressure is significant, sudden, lasting, or symptomatic, it can lead to complications like stillbirth or low birth weight (3).
+If the drop is significant or lasting, it can lead to complications like low birth weight (3).

-Even if your bath is extremely relaxing, don’t push your limits.
-A couple of minutes of relaxation is not worth permanent damage to your baby.
+Even if the water feels amazing, don’t push your limits.
+A few minutes of relaxation isn’t worth risking permanent damage to your baby’s development.

 Pro Tip

-If you’re skeptical about whether you will be able to gauge the temperature accurately and know if the water is too hot, you can use a water thermometer.
-It is best to keep your bath water temperature below 100 degrees Fahrenheit.
+If you are skeptical about your ability to gauge the temperature accurately, use a thermometer.
+It is best to keep your bath water temperature strictly below 100 degrees Fahrenheit.

 Many mothers purchase water thermometers to measure the temperature of their baby’s bath.
-You can be proactive and buy one to protect your baby both before and after their birth.
+You can be proactive and buy one now to protect your baby before they are even born.

 Why Are Hot Baths Dangerous?

-There is a reason that pregnant women are advised to avoid saunas, jacuzzi, and hot tubs — they are just too hot!
+There is a reason pregnant women are advised to avoid saunas, jacuzzis, and hot tubs; they simply get too hot and stay hot.

 Bathing Throughout Pregnancy

-You can take a bath throughout your entire pregnancy unless a doctor has specifically directed you otherwise.
-Certain precautions and risks can occur within the different trimesters, so it is important to be aware of these.
+You can typically take a bath throughout your entire pregnancy unless a doctor specifically directs you otherwise.
+However, different stages of pregnancy come with different risks.

 1. First Trimester

-Overheating at any time during your pregnancy is dangerous but especially when organs like the brain and spinal cord are developing (4).
+Overheating is dangerous at any time, but it is critical to avoid it while the brain and spinal cord are developing (4).

 2. Second Trimester